 Frankly, distasteful though it may seem, you may need to consider a medical malpractice lawsuit.
 For the sake of you or your family, it would be imprudent not to do so, but we also know that it’s not an easy call.

 We handle medical malpractice cases – and we are good at it - but we are not anti-physician.

 We will not take a case unless we are convinced that there was negligence by a healthcare provider which caused a genuine harm.
 We understand quite well that not all bad outcomes are the product of medical errors.
 Treatments have complications, sometimes serious ones.
 We know that doctors didn’t cause the condition they were trying to treat.
-But too many times we have also seen good families – successful people who have done everything right - confronting a disaster because their healthcare provider did not provide the right care.
+But too many times we have seen good families – successful people who have done everything right - confronting a disaster because their healthcare provider did not provide the proper care.

 Meet Brewster Rawls